pipe01/WireEdit/README.md

 |        Delete        | Selecting/Editing | Cancel                                                         |
 |        [1 - 4]       |      Editing      | Select job and see preview                                     |
 |     Enter or LMB     |      Editing      | Apply edit if possible                                         |

+You can press Left Control when placing down a board to disable wire reconnecting.